Kuala Gandah Elephant Conservation Centre

 Summary

-• To get to the center, you can drive or take a bus from Kuala Lumpur.
+• Travel options include driving or taking a bus from Kuala Lumpur.

 Posted by